-Click here to view the items for the Pies on Parade auction on 1/25/14 at Trackside Station from 4-6pm.
+Click here to view the items from the last Pies on Parade auction on 1/25/14 at Trackside Station.

 Rockland, dubbed “Pie Town USA” by the Food Network when Bobby Flay visited for a pie throwdown, is living up to its name as planning is underway for the 11th annual pie-a-thon to celebrate National Pie Day (National Pie Day is celebrated each year on Jan 23rd).
 The whole town of Rockland, ME will go pie-crazy on Sunday, January 25, 2015 from 1:00 – 4:00pm when the Historic Inns of Rockland are joined by Rockland, ME businesses and restaurants to welcome hungry pie eaters to the town for the 11th Annual Pies on Parade Pie Tour.
 Sample more than 45 different pies at restaurants and inns throughout Rockland and enjoy tours of common areas and some guest rooms at the inns.
 Tickets for the Pies on Parade Inn-to-Inn Tour are $30 for adults and $15 for children ten and under.
 Tickets sell out quickly, are available from participating inns only (not additional participating Rockland businesses), and plenty of pie to sample.
 Why not make a weekend of it?
 After all, friends don’t let friends drive under the influence of pie!
 Take advantage of exclusive pie add-ons like wine and pie pairings and special museum tours and tastings.
 Read on for a full description of the one or two-day Pie Tour packages.
 Pies on Parade 2015 is the biggest pie event in New England.